bharratgehlot/Sfeed_Polls-Project/readme.md

  - Design set of 20 questions for alumanies.
  - Design set of 20 questions for financal related stuff
  - Change to more appealing layout

+##I have stopped working on this to focus on other projects